Crystal frameworks, symmetry and affinely periodic flexes: Abstract

 \section{Abstract}

-For an idealised bond-node crystal framework $\C$ in $\bR^d$ symmetry equations are obtained for the rigidity matrices associated with various forms of infinitesimal flexibility.
-These are used to derive symmetry-adapted Maxwell-Calladine counting formulae for periodic self-stresses and affinely periodic infinitesimal mechanisms.
-The symmetry equations lead to general Fowler-Guest formulae connecting the character lists of subrepresentations of the crystallographic space and point groups associated with bonds, nodes, stresses, flexes and rigid motions.
-A new derivation is given for the correspondence between affinely periodic infinitesimal flex space and the nullspace of the Borcea-Streinu rigidity matrix.
+Symmetry equations are obtained for the rigidity matrices associated with various forms of infinitesimal flexibility for an idealised bond-node crystal framework $\C$ in $\bR^d$.
+These equations are used to derive symmetry-adapted Maxwell-Calladine counting formulae for periodic self-stresses and affinely periodic infinitesimal mechanisms.
+The symmetry equations also lead to general Fowler-Guest formulae connecting the character lists of subrepresentations of the crystallographic space and point groups which are associated with bonds, nodes, stresses, flexes and rigid motions.
+A new derivation is also given for the Borcea-Streinu rigidity matrix and the correspondence between its nullspace and the space of affinely periodic infinitesimal flexes.